DART-Vietnam/DART-manuscript-figures/README.md

 ```

 > [!NOTE]
-> Availability of `data_*.nc` files are restricted due to license, please
+> Availability of `data_*.nc` files are restricted due to license,
-> contact DART-Pipeline authors to get access.
+> please contact DART-Pipeline authors to get access.
 We provide the
 > [checksums](SHA256SUMS.txt) of all netCDF source files for reproducibility
 > purposes.
+>
+> Availability of dengue incidence data is restricted due to data sharing
+> restrictions.